vcjain/docker-agent-demo/README.md

 ## Provision VM

 - Provision 2 Ec2 instance on AWS.
 One instance will be used for Java Agent and another for ssh connection
-- While luanching instance ensure to define key
+- While launching instance ensure to define public-private key